BlueBrain/Brayns/doc/UserGuide.md

 ### Loading molecules from folder

-Loads all PDB file located in the specified folder.
+Loads all PDB file located in the specified folder:

 ```
 braynsViewer ~/hiv --color-scheme protein-chains